Najma-Collective/Noor-Community-/sandbox/docs/prompt-slide-builder.md

      - Interactive module host area inside each applicable slide (e.g., `.practice-module-host`).

 ### 5. Bootstrap runtime behaviour
-- End the document with a `<script type="module">` that imports `setupInteractiveDeck` from `./int-mod.js` and `initSlideNavigator` from `./slide-nav.js`, then initialises both modules by exposing the navigator factory before hydrating the deck:
+- End the document with a `<script type="module">` that imports `setupInteractiveDeck` from `./int-mod.js` and `initSlideNavigator` from `./slide-nav.js`, then initialises both modules by exposing the navigator factory before hydrating the deck.
+Do **not** author deck-specific JavaScript entry points; reusing these runtime modules keeps behaviour consistent:

   ```html
   <script type="module">